Trampoline Insurance

 If a trampoline or play structure is covered by your homeowner’s insurance policy, then this would fall under “Other Structures” (Coverage B).
 “Other structures” are structures on your property that are detached from your dwelling.
 There are three types of coverage associated with other structures.

 1. Medical Liability: Coverage F covers the medical expenses of any person who does not live on your property and is accidentally injured on your property.
-For example, if a neighbor’s child is bouncing on the trampoline, falls off, and sustains an injury resulting in medical attention, and ultimately medical bills, a portion of these medical expenses are covered by this section of your policy.
+For example, if a neighbor’s child is bouncing on the trampoline, falls off, and sustains an injury resulting in medical attention and medical bills, a portion of these medical expenses are covered by this section of your policy.
 Check your policy to determine the pre-set limit of coverage.
 Contact your agent or insurance company to determine the appropriate amount of coverage.

 2. Personal Umbrella Policy (PUP): Another avenue for coverage is through a personal umbrella policy.
-When purchasing a trampoline, it is a smart idea to determine if the amount of your medical liability is adequate.
-If not, you may choose to increase it or add PUP.
+When purchasing a trampoline, it is a smart idea to determine if the amount of your liability coverage is adequate.
+If not, you may choose to increase it or add a PUP.
 This additional policy will increase your liability coverage to exceed the limits of your current homeowner’s liability coverage.
-If there is a claim, once the medical liability on your homeowner’s policy reaches maximum payout, the PUP will then begin to pay the remainder of the claim up to a pre-set limit.
+If there is a claim, once the liability coverage on your homeowner’s policy reaches maximum payout, the PUP will then begin to pay the remainder of the claim up to a pre-set limit.
 Contact your agent or insurance company to determine the appropriate amount of coverage you need.
 A personal umbrella policy typically costs from $150 to $300 per year and provides liability coverage, with high limits that often start at $1 million.

 3. Other Structures: If your trampoline is damaged and it is caused by a covered peril as stated in your homeowner’s insurance policy, a portion of the damage may be covered.
 This damage is subject to the deductible and is limited to the amount set forth in your policy.
 For example, if a windstorm causes $3,000 worth of damage to the trampoline as determined by an adjuster, and there is a $1,000 deductible on the homeowner’s policy, then the homeowner will be responsible to pay for the first $1,000.
 The insurer will be responsible for the remaining $2,000.